Specific Requirements for Canada, Phases I & II

 Innovation, Science and Economic Development Canada (ISED) is the regulatory authority in Canada for radio and telecommunications equipment.
 Procedures for designation of US CABs (testing laboratories) under Phase-I are spelled out in REC-LAB(E), "Procedure for the Recognition of Designated Foreign Testing Laboratories by Industry Canada".

 The Technical Regulations for Terminal Equipment under CS-03 for which Canada will accept test reports from recognized CABs (testing laboratories) are listed under item 1 of the Phase I Annex I.

 To be eligible for recognition to the available CS-03 Parts (I, II, V, VI, VII, and VIII), the following information must be included on the CAB's ISO/IEC 17025 Scope of Accreditation.

 CS-03 Part #

-If relevant, please provide the IC unique site Open Area Test Site (OATS) registration number with your application to NIST.
-Please refer to REC-LAB (E) (5.2) for further guidance.
+If relevant, please provide the ISED unique site Open Area Test Site (OATS) registration number with your application to NIST.
+Please refer to REC-LAB (E) (5) for further guidance.

-The procedures for recognition of foreign certification bodies (U.S. CABs) can be accessed at the Industry Canada (IC) web site.
-The documents CB-01 (October 2011), CB-02 (October 2011), CB-03 (June 2007) specify the recognition procedures, administrative, and technical requirements.
-The Technical Regulations for radio apparatus for which Canada will accept equipment certifications from recognized CABs are listed under item 1 of the PHASE II section of Annex I.
+The procedures for recognition of foreign certification bodies (U.S. CABs) can be accessed at the Innovation, Science and Economic Development Canada (ISED) web site.
+The documents CB-01 (October 2011), CB-02 (October 2011), RSP-100 specify the requirements for certification bodies, recognition criteria and administrative requirements, and certification procedures may be found here.
+The Technical Regulations for radio apparatus for which Canada will accept equipment certifications from recognized CABs are listed under item 1 of the Phase II section of Annex I.